abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 Smaller modules provide the follwoing advantages:

 * The number of implementation files (`*.cpp`) which need to be recompiled\
-if a module interface is changed, is smaller.
+if a module interface is changed, is smaller
-* The code is easier to navigate.
+* The code is easier to navigate
-* The cohesion of the types in a module is better.
+* The cohesion of the types in a module is better

 The main module of the `Canvas` package is the [`Canvas.Canvas`](https://github.com/cadifra/cadifra/blob/2026.8/code/Canvas/Canvas/_Canvas.ixx) module.